dbltnk/ggj2020/README.md

 # Defract

-Made for Global Game Jam 2020
+Made for Global Game Jam 2020.
+Theme: Repair.
-Theme: Repair

 ## How to Play ##
 * Open the Main scene in the Unity project.
 This was made in 2019.2.19f1 but should work with most Unity versions before or after.